 Is Blackcurrant frost tolerant?

-Yes, but may need protection from severe frosts.
+Yes, Blackcurrants are generally frost tolerant, but they may need protection from severe frosts.

 Spacing